dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 emphasis on the two exclamation points and authentic phonetics for the English "wh".
 You have to exhale when you say it.
 We're currently prototyping a language at the intersection of Spanish and English vocabulary, but with Japanese grammar and Chinese Kanji.
+The language could not care to be troubled with materialistic sentiments such as pluralization.
 We don't yet have passport-issuing authority, but you can bet your ass as soon as we do, I'm getting the fuck out of this shithole-joke of a country, America.
 I can't stand all these backstabbing sons of bitches.

 #### Would you like to bet one or two of these on my legal argument?
 I would